Best Practices in database programming

 For any programming language, just writing the code is not well enough.
 It should be written using the best practices.
-This article Best Practices in database programming I will try to explain the disadvantages of writing code without using Best Practices and latter on how best practices can be implemented in our database code.
+This article Best Practices in database programming I will try to explain the disadvantages of writing code without using Best Practices and later on how best practices can be implemented in our database code.

 Code written without using best practices has the following disadvantages:-

 1) Difficult to maintain:- If the code is not written properly, it will be very difficult to modify the code in future and sometimes it become so messy that we required to rewrite the code again even for a small change.

 2) Lot of unusable code left which makes the code unnecessary lengthy: – If we do not do the designing part correctly, we keep changing the code again and again which result in lot of reworking.
 Due to this most of the time leads to a situation where some procedure is left with function or block of query which is not required but it keep executing.

 3) Difficult to understand the code: – One should write a code which can be easily understandable by the other team members.
 If we do not write the proper comments for each block of code, it becomes difficult to understand the purpose behind the block of code.